monkeytypegame/monkeytype-bot/README.md

 ## Contributing

-If you receive any errors during this process, contact us in the #developer channel of our [Discord Server](https://discord.com/invite/monkeytype).
+If you receive any errors during this process, contact us in the #development channel of our [Discord Server](https://discord.com/invite/monkeytype).

 ### Forking Monkeytype and Monkeytype-Bot